Intended Use and Report Type

 Keep your appraisals and other documentation in a safe place.

 Shipping and Storage Damage Or Loss Claims Can Be Challenging - There Are Many Issues

-Your personal property is not automatically covered by the transportation company you select for shipping and storage.
-You must select a coverage plans that must be offered.
+Your personal property is not automatically covered during shipping and storage.
+You must select a coverage plan from the options that must be offered to you.
 It is important to understand the differences between these options as they are quite different from the provisions of homeowner insurance policies.
 Basic minimum coverage can be determined per pound/per item which very well could be inadequate.
 You can choose an option that can provide for full replacement coverage new or comparable in the retail market.

 When property is damaged while shipping, either by improper packing or careless handling, an appraisal is frequently required.
 Moving and storage claims, while similar in some respects, are considerably different from insurance claims.
 Novotny has handled many shipping and storage damage or loss claims through formal appraisal.

 Sometimes a damaged object of lesser value also requires a formally written appraisal.
 Written appraisals are considerably more expensive than oral appraisals, and they must comply with the reporting requirements of the Uniform Standards of Professional Appraisal Practice (USPAP).
 Failure to do so properly results in a USPAP violation which is not acceptable.

 Novotny developed an abbreviated, low cost, formally written, single page appraisal report template.
 This template allows Novotny to selectively appraise, and properly report, the value of single damaged objects at a reduced cost.
 Contact Novotny Now to properly value your shipping damage or loss claim.